galenhuntington/hpre/README.md

 ##  Ticked numbers

-_An extension `NumericUnderscores` landed in GHC 8.6 that meets this need; as such, I will eventually remove this feature._
+_An extension `NumericUnderscores` landed in GHC 8.6 that meets this need; as such, this feature is deprecated and will eventually be removed._

 Large integer literals can be hard to read off.
 Many languages provide native syntax for spacing them out.
 For example, Perl allows